Trento–Malè–Mezzana railway

-The Trento–Malè–Mezzana railway (Ferrovia Trento-Malé-Mezzana (FTM)) is a metre gauge electric railway originally connecting Trento and Malè in Trentino, northern Italy.
+The Trento–Malé–Mezzana railway (Ferrovia Trento-Malé-Mezzana (FTM)) is a metre gauge electric railway originally connecting Trento and Malé in Trentino, northern Italy.
 In 2002 it was extended to the Marilleva ski resort in the Italian Alps and in 2016 to Mezzana.
 The line has now a total length of 66 km.
 FTM transports 2 million passengers per year along its 56 km line, including tourists.